What is a Standard of Care?

 Everyone knows that if you are injured in a car accident, you have the option to file a lawsuit against the other driver.
 But what happens if you only suffer damage to your vehicle?
 Can you sue the other driver?

 Even if you suffered no physical injuries during an accident caused by the negligence of another driver, you could still recover property damage costs.
-If your company refuses to repair or replace a car you suffer heavy damage you might need to seek court action to have them repaired or replaced.
+If your insurance company refuses to repair or replace a car you suffer heavy damage you might need to seek court action to have them repaired or replaced.

 Understanding your legal rights after a car accident is paramount.
 Please note that Munley Law handles personal injury cases only.